zenna/Sigma.jl/README.md

 If you would just like to use Sigma jump to the Basic Usage section.
 To help you understand the theory and mechanics of Sigma, I hope to add a series of IJulia notebooks which describe the various components.

-Be advised: the current list is very incomplete, and within each notebook there are parts still to do:
+__Be warned__: the current list is very incomplete, and each notebook is itself incomplete:

 [Distributions](http://nbviewer.ipython.org/github/zenna/Sigma.jl/blob/master/notebooks/Distributions.ipynb)

 [Sampling](http://nbviewer.ipython.org/github/zenna/Sigma.jl/blob/master/notebooks/Sampling.ipynb)

 # Basic Usage